 Al Fresco Eats – Kowloon Side

-That popular and hugely successful chef from Essex continues to spread his food empire with a second Hong Kong restaurant.
-We’re talking about Jamie Oliver, who opened a Jamie’s Italian in TST to go with the Causeway Bay address.
-The Harbour City location has a roomy outdoor seating area where you can stuff yourself silly with his tempting wood oven-baked pizzas.
+The Harbour City location of Jamie’s Italian has a roomy outdoor seating area where you can stuff yourself silly with his tempting wood oven-baked pizzas.
+Very family-friendly.

 Where: Shop 412, Level 4, Ocean Centre, Harbour City, Tsim Sha Tsui